NephthysShango/osticket-prereqs/README.md

 <p><img src="https://i.imgur.com/p3OkZkv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 IIS has been succesfully installed after doing the following steps: Control panel ->Programs -> Turn windows features on or off -> Find Internet information services (IIS) on the list and check it off.
-Click the drop box -> World wide web services -> Application development -> check CGI.
-Collapse application development and go to Common HTTP features.
+Click the drop box -> World wide web services -> Application development features -> check CGI.
+Collapse application development features and go to Common HTTP features.
 Make sure all the options are checked off.
 Lastly, press ok and wait for the it to install.
 When thats's finished you can test it by typing 127.0.0.1 in a web broweser.
 The picture above should be the result of that.
 </p>
 <br />